301-Redirection/DBC/README.md

 #### Features

 - Exactly zero coding knowledge required.
-Write a bot scripts in minutes!
+Write a bot script in minutes!
 - Familiar interface for Dota 2 players.
 - Save and edit multiple sets of bot scripts.